-A Message from Mrs Clark
+A Message from Ms Smith

-I am very proud to be Head Teacher of this fantastic school and feel extremely lucky to work alongside a dedicated and committed team of staff, governors and such amazing children and their families.
+I am very proud to be Acting Head Teacher of this fantastic school and feel extremely lucky to work alongside a dedicated and committed team of staff, governors and such amazing children and their families.

 We are dedicated to providing an outstanding education for our pupils in partnership with Flying High Trust.

 ‘’The children feel happy and safe, and are engaged in school.’’
 Safeguarding audit November 2018

 At Killisick Junior School we endeavour to create a happy, safe and stimulating environment where everyone knows that they are all valued.
 We have high standards in achievement and behaviour underpinned by the values of our school.
 We provide an educational and social experience to meet the learning and emotional needs of all our pupils within the framework of a caring, supportive and structured environment.
 Pupils are helped to develop their individual potential for growth, self-worth and self-control through opportunities to progress to their highest level of personal and academic achievement.

 Our children experience a creative curriculum that encourages curiosity and independent learning.
 We enrich our curriculum with educational visits and visitors, and offer a wide variety of clubs and activities.
 At Killisick we want to develop every child’s abilities in the Arts, sports and academics to ensure they reach their full potential.